The Blog

 Set goals

 Once you recognize these thoughts, you can be more intentional about setting goals to boost your confidence.
-The intensely personalized Agile EQ profile (see sample) presents beginner, intermediate, and advanced goals for each learner.
-These goals are based on how they answered the assessment questions, their own natural mindsets, and how much effort it takes them to stretch into the mindset in question.
+The Agile EQ profile (see sample) presents beginner, intermediate, and advanced goals for each learner.
 Some example goals for being more self-assured are:

 • I’m comfortable questioning ideas or policies that don’t make sense to me.